aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 ### VPC Peering Connections

 To reduce costs for such use cases, you can make use of [VPC Peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
 With a VPC Peering connection, there are no data transfer charges for network traffic that stays within the same AZ.
 If traffic crosses AZs, there will be a cost incurred.
 Nonetheless, the VPC Peering approach is recommended for cost-effective communication between workloads in separate VPCs within the same AWS region.
-However, it’s important to note that VPC peering is primarily effective for 1:1 VPC connectivity because it doesn’t allow for transitive networking.
+However, it's important to note that VPC peering is primarily effective for 1:1 VPC connectivity because it doesn't allow for transitive networking.

 The diagram below is a high-level representation of workloads communication via a VPC peering connection.